|

 1. REVIEW ARTICLES:

 This comprehensive review-type article covers timely urologic topics of clinical relevance and must be well referenced.
 These articles should serve as a source of current information on a clinically useful subject for the practicing urologist and resident-in-training.
-REVIEW ARTICLES are usually solicited by the Editor and should not be submitted without prior written approval.
+Review articles are usually solicited by the Editor and should not be submitted without prior written approval.
+SYSTEMATIC REVIEWS may be submitted without prior approval.

-Will usually be solicited by the editor but the editor would be happy to consider contributions provided prior written approval is obtained.
+Will usually be solicited but the editor would be happy to consider contributions provided prior approval is obtained.
+Manuscript format should be similar to a review article, 3000 words.

 4. ORIGINAL ARTICLE: